smartcontractkit/hardhat-chainlink/BUILDING.md

 > NOTE: Due to transitive dependency issue, `npm` cannot be used to build the project.

-3. Use `yarn link` to test your changes against a consumer hardhat project.
+3. Build the plugin: `yarn run build`.

-TBD
+4. Use `yarn link` to test your changes against a consumer hardhat project (on your local machine).